Disclaimer: This post may contain affiliate links. The opinions expressed are mine. Read more.

 A bonus for SiteBuilder is its eCommerce functionality.
 You can sell products from your SiteBuilder website without switching platforms or any special developments.

-Ecommerce is a nice bit of functionality, but keep in mind that it’s not a full-fledged eCommerce that online store platforms such as Shopify offer.
+Ecommerce is a nice addition, but it’s not a full-fledged eCommerce platform like what Shopify offers.
 SiteBuilder has a shopping cart, basic inventory management, and payment acceptance.

 Is SiteBuilder Legit?